 The high seas area is viewed as res nullius and can be possessed by anyone – with conservation requirements based on common treaties and customary international law.
 The deep sea bed is considered a common heritage, and the benefits of exploitation are expected to be shared by all humankind.
 The 1970 Declaration of Principles Governing the Seabed and Ocean Floor, as well as the UNESCO World Heritage Convention of 1972, the 1992 Climate Change Convention, and the 1992 Biodiversity Convention, recognize the common heritage of humankind, the need for its preservation and that particular consideration should be given to the interests of developing countries.

 Types of Agreements

-Concessions are contractual rights for the exploration, production, and development of natural resources.
+Concessions are contractual rights for exploring, producing, and developing natural resources.
 The state issues these concessions under licenses and leases.
 Concessions were the historical method by which colonial powers granted companies and individuals rights to extract resources.
 Many of these concessions did not survive the decolonization process.
 In Kuwait v.
 Aminoil (1982), the ILM held that the Kuwaiti government could cancel the concession.
-The company was due reparations – but at a fair price instead of the exploitative price noted compensation for lost excess profits was not required.
+The company was due reparations – but at a fair price instead of the exploitative price; compensation for lost excess profits was not required.